Hautprobleme im Gesicht in den Wechseljahren – Ursachen & Lösungen

 Less is more

-During menopause, skin often becomes more sensitive.
-Fewer products, but carefully selected ones, are usually the better solution.
+During menopause, the skin often reacts more sensitively.
+Fewer products, but specifically selected, are usually the better solution.

-Exercise boosts blood circulation, sleep ensures regeneration – two natural beauty boosters that visibly improve the skin.
+Exercise boosts circulation, and sleep ensures regeneration – two natural beauty boosters that visibly improve the skin.

-Menopause isn't a time when you "lose" your skin – it's simply different.
-With the right routine, you can specifically support this new balance.
+Menopause is not a phase where you "lose" your skin – it's simply different.
+With the right routine, this new balance can be specifically supported.
 Gentle cleansing, plenty of moisture, antioxidant protection, and a rich night cream form the basis for healthy, radiant skin.

-With products like the face serum , the face cream day SPF 15 , the face cream night, the face sunscreen 50+ and the vitamin c 15% booster serum, you have an effective skincare line that is precisely tailored to the needs of mature skin – without irritants, but with maximum effectiveness.
+With products like the face serum, the face cream day SPF 15, the face cream night, the face sunscreen 50+ and the vitamin c 15% booster serum you have an effective care line that is precisely tailored to the needs of mature skin – without irritants, but with maximum effectiveness.

 Menopause is a new beginning – also for your skin.
-With patience, mindfulness, and the right care, you can make it glow in every phase.
+With patience, mindfulness, and the right care, you can make it glow at every stage.